-Law 144(I)/2007 was published in the Cyprus Gazette on November 26, 2007.
-This legislation, effective November 1, 2007, brought Cypriot investment law into compliance with the European Union Markets in Financial Instruments Directive (MiFID).
-MiFID is a European Union instrument which provides a harmonized regulatory regime for investment services across the 30 member states of the European Economic Area (the 27 Member States of the European Union plus Iceland, Norway and Liechtenstein).
+Law 144(I)/2007 was published in the Cyprus Gazette on 26 November 2007.
+This legislation, effective 1 November 2007, brought Cypriot investment law into compliance with the EU’s Markets in Financial Instruments Directive (MiFID).
+MiFID is an EU instrument which provides a harmonized regulatory regime for investment services across the 30 member states of the European Economic Area (the 27 Member States of the European Union plus Iceland, Norway and Liechtenstein).
 The main objectives of the Directive are to increase competition and consumer protection in investment services.
 MiFID retained the principles of the EU ‘passport’ introduced by the Investment Services Directive (ISD) but introduced the concept of ‘maximum harmonization’ which places more emphasis on home state supervision.

 As a result of the legislation, CIFs are required to classify their clients as retail clients, professional clients or an eligible counterparty as follows:

 - Retail Client: a client who is neither a professional client nor an eligible counterparty and who receives the highest level of protection under Law 144(I)/2007 Sections 36, 38 and 39.

 - Professional Client: a client who possesses the experience, knowledge and expertise to make their own investment decisions and properly assess the risks that they incur.

 - Eligible Counterparty: any of the following entities which a CIF is authorized to receive and transmit orders, and/or to execute orders on behalf of clients, and/or deal on own account: CIFS, credit institutions, insurance undertakings, UCITS, pension funds, and other financial institutions authorized by an EU member state or regulated under community law.